Gain Experiential Knowledge for Sustained Mental Health and Wellbeing

 This four-part workshop will provide new concepts and tools for sustained mental resilience and wellbeing, with focus on current challenges and uncertain times.
-Based on a prevention-oriented paradigm of integral health, the workshop will include educational, experiential and behavioural components to increase ability to deal with uncertainty and improve adaptability to change.
-The workshop will serve to promote critical thinking, creativity, and collaboration skills to help University of San Diego students establish themselves as leaders during this challenging time, both in their personal and professional lives.
+Based on a prevention-oriented paradigm, the workshop will include educational, experiential and behavioral components to improve adaptability to change and promote critical thinking, creativity and collaboration.
+Ideal for business leaders, educators, and health professionals, the program will provide practical tools to develop a healthy mind and cultivate a sense of belonging in the workplace and the community.
 The workshop meets for four one-hour sessions covering the following topics.

 - Session 1: Uncertainty and the Integral View